 - Hybrid vehicles – Certain hybrid vehicles that have lower emissions rates than their non-hybrid counterparts may be eligible for CMAQ investment.
 Projects involving heavier vehicles, including refuse haulers and delivery trucks, also may be appropriate for program support.
 Eligibility should be based on a comparison of the emissions projections of these larger candidate vehicles and other comparable models.

 For more detail on any of the above project types, and for a list of ineligible project types, refer to the CMAQ Interim Program Guidance.

 For vehicle acquisitions, only the incremental cost of the difference in price between the alternative-fueled vehicle and a comparable conventional fuel vehicle will be covered.
 The estimated eligible portion of future vehicle purchases must be prorated based on the projected share of costs attributable to generating air quality benefits.

 CMAQ-funded projects should have independent utility; that is, they must have standalone emissions benefits that do not depend upon other uncompleted projects.

 MAP-21 directs MPOs to give priority to cost-effective projects; that is, projects with the greatest emissions reduction per dollar funded.
 Secondary benefits may also be considered in the selection process, but the primary criteria will be the unit cost of the emissions reduction.
 Secondary selection factors include congestion relief, greenhouse gas reductions, safety, system preservation, access to opportunity, sustainable development and freight, reduced single-occupancy vehicle reliance, multimodal benefits, and others.

 Following the application deadline, applications will be selected via a competitive process.
 The steps in the selection process are as follow:

-- SJTPO staff checks applications for clarity, completeness, and CMAQ eligibility.
+- SJTPO staff reviews applications for clarity, completeness, and CMAQ eligibility.

 - Air Quality Benefit